 The objectives of the sustainable investments of the Sub-Fund are the contributions of the investee companies to the United Nations Sustainable Development Goals (SDG).
 These companies are required to comply with the following eligibility conditions which are based on a "pass-fail" approach:

-- minimum 5% revenues exposed to SDGs, according to the internal Taxonomy framework based on Sustainable Transition Activities (demographic transition and/or healthcare transition and/or economic transition and/or lifestyle transition and/or ecologic transition)
+minimum 5% revenues exposed to SDGs, according to the internal Taxonomy framework based on Sustainable Transition Activities

 Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.